-Central California Alliance for Health (the Alliance) is an award-winning regional Medi-Cal managed care plan that provides health insurance for low-income children, adults, seniors and people with disabilities in Santa Cruz, Monterey and Merced counties.
-We currently serve more than 370,000 members.
+Central California Alliance for Health (the Alliance) is an award-winning regional Medi-Cal managed care plan that provides health insurance for low-income children, adults, seniors and people with disabilities in Merced, Monterey and Santa Cruz, counties.

 In 1996, the Alliance was established to improve access to quality health care for lower income residents who often lacked a primary care “medical home” and had to rely on the emergency room for basic needs.
 We connect members to the primary and specialty care they need.

 We are a group of more than 500 dedicated employees who feel that our work is bigger than ourselves.
 At the Alliance, we value every employee and empower them to do their best work.